Barrio-A/Workflow-Scripts-of-Comparative-Genomics-of-Peripheral-Bird-Populations/README.md

 **Detect potentially candidate regions to be Identity-By-Descent, direct signs of inbreeding, at a chromosome-level**
 - ngsF-HMM v1.1.0 *(2 threads)*
-- R v4.3.3

 [*IBD_SCRIPT HERE*](./IBD_LmR.sh)

-### 7. Inference of Demographic History with a Sequentially Markovian Coalescent (SMC) Approach:
+### 8. Inference of Demographic History with a Sequentially Markovian Coalescent (SMC) Approach:

-**Infer demographic trajectories from a single-individual whole-genoem sequencing data**
+**Infer demographic trajectories from a single-individual whole-genome sequencing data**
 - SMC++ v1.15.2 *(12 threads)*
 - BCFtools v1.22 *(12threads)*
-- R v4.3.3

 [*BCF.TO.VCF_CONVERSION_SCRIPT HERE*](./VCF_Lm.All.sh)